spatialnimbios/testcases/Applications/CoupledExpressionDynamics/README.md

 # RESULTS:
 For a Volume of 4.189um^3 (Sphere with R=1um), the ODE and PDE give identical results.
 The stochastic simulations (Gillespie) produce the same average trends in oscillations, results from 10 trajectories of 200s each.
-Single particle: Smoldyn also produces very similar results to the Gillespie, given a single 200s trajectory.
+Single particle: FPR is very similar to the non-spatial, except slightly shorter time oscillations, with a very similar lag-time.
+Smoldyn has slightly longer oscillations than FPR and the non-spatial simulators, with a slightly shorter lag-time.
-However, MCELL has distinct statistics that are not huge, but are of significance.
-Also data is from1 trajectory of 200s.
+However, MCELL has distinctly shorter oscillations (of significance), but with a similar lag-time.

 # Statistics:
 Calculate the average time separation between maxima in A and R, and the lagtime between peaks in A and R.